 Against A Free Speech Free For All: Why The Right To Free Speech Comes With Responsibilities

-Below is a transcript of a short talk I delivered at a University of Exeter Debating Society event on Friday 18th January 2019 where I argued that to protect victims of bigotry and hate, limits to free speech are not only necessary but so too right.
+Below is a transcript of a short talk I delivered at a University of Exeter Debating Society event on Friday 18th January 2019 where I argued that to protect victims of bigotry and hate, limits to free speech are not only necessary but also right.

 In an ideal world or maybe a space like this, we can debate and disagree, listen and learn largely without recrimination.
 With each of us being attributed five uninterrupted minutes, we can put forward our arguments in ways that may not be necessarily possible elsewhere.
 Because of this, it is very easy for our view of the realities of ‘free speech’ to be skewed and easily misrepresented.
 Let’s think then about ‘free speech’ is understood — by some — in these ‘real’ spaces.